teozoia/CHIP9/README.md

 }
 ```

-There is polling cycle that continuously execute 3 functions until the application is running: first it checks input given to the application `handleUpdate()`, secondly the application `update()` it's internal data (maybe according to the user input) and lastly it's `render()` all the data that has been changed.
-The real implementation it's a little bit different bacause the screen specification indicate that the refresh rate is `60Hz` this means that we want `60 ` render calls for every seconds, I fix the classical cycle by inserting the timer below.
+There is polling cycle that continuously executes 3 functions until the application is running: first, it checks input given to the application `handleUpdate()`, secondly, the application `update()` it's internal data (maybe according to the user input) and lastly, it `render()` all the data that has been changed.
+The real implementation it's a little bit different because the screen specification indicates that the refresh rate is `60Hz` this means that we want `60 ` render calls for every second, so I fix the classical cycle by inserting the timer below.

 ```c++
 double t = 20000; // Time for screen refresh